OPS suffering from school bus driver shortage 'of devastating proportion'

 Amanda Oliver, spokeswoman for Bellevue Public Schools, said the district is currently experiencing a shortage with nine open bus driver positions.

-Ralston Public Schools and Papillion La Vista Community Schools aren’t experiencing any shortages, according to district officials.
+Papillion La Vista Community Schools isn't experiencing any shortages, according to a district official.

-Millard Public Schools also is not having problems with transportation, but Rebecca Kleeman, district spokeswoman, said that’s partly due to how much smaller the district is than OPS.

-“We are smaller with neighborhood schools, and most students do not take the bus,” Kleeman said.
-“We have run into a few challenges for buses for athletics and activities, but nothing we haven’t been able to manage.”

 “There is no quick or simple solution to these challenges.
 We are grateful to the drivers who care for our children each day.
 Sometimes drivers (will feel) like they’re being criticized, and that’s not the case at all,” Logan said.
 “But the only way that this is going to get better is if we have more drivers.”